qyubrooks/Citi-Bike-Analysis/README.md

 The citi bike data I used was from March 2016.
 I used Tableau to create ten different charts.
 According to the ten charts, I figured out the following questions.

-1. The top ten popular start and end stations are:
+1. The top five oldest start and end stations are:

 ![age](Readme_images/age_stations.png)